Golf Tutorials

 Alignment Sticks

 Probably the best-value and most versatile training aid in golf.
-Two simple fibreglass rods cost next to nothing but can be used for dozens of different a drills.
+Two simple fiberglass rods cost next to nothing but can be used for dozens of different drills.

 • Aiming: Place one stick on the ground pointing at your target, and align your feet, hips, and shoulders parallel to it.
-So simple but so effective for correcting bad routines and habitual aiming mis-calcuations.
+Simple but effective for correcting bad routines and habitual aiming miscalculations.

-• Swing Path: You can stick them in the ground to provide a visual cue for the correct shallow or to prevent coming to steep iover-the-top swings.
+• Swing Path: You can stick them in the ground to provide a visual cue for the correct shallow path or to prevent coming over-the-top on swings.

 Club Brush